glenjasper/search-keywords/README.md

 ======================
 [![License](https://poser.pugx.org/badges/poser/license.svg)](./LICENSE)

-Script that searches for keywords in .txt files, in the "Materials &amp; Methods" section.
+This script searches for the keywords, found in a .txt file, in the "Materials and Methods" section of each .txt file (created from .pdf files).

 ## Table of content